Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

-We’re talking of less than 2 crores a year.
+In terms of value, we are talking of less than INR2 crores a year.
 So that’s not going to be significant.
 We will handle it.
 We can manage it multiple ways with a slightly lower increment or whatever it is.
-There will be a one time top up of gratuity.
-There could be a one time encashment of leave that would have to be done and these are already notified.
-We have already calculated this one time top up to be about 18.3 crores on gratuity.
-The one time leave enchantment would be about a crore.
-So these are the only one time impacts.
+There will be a one-time top-up of gratuity.
+There could be a one-time encashment of leave that would have to be done.
+And these are already notified.
+We have already calculated this one-time top-up to be about INR18.3 crores on gratuity.
+The one-time leave encashment could be about INR1 crore.
+So these are the only one-time impacts.

 There is no grandfathering allowed.

-So we are expected to pay for all that is on the book even during the date of transfer as of 21st November 2025.
-So that is the only thing.
-But I don’t think that’s going to go without some kind of a challenge.
-So let there be some clarity because this is all for the past period that we’re talking of.
-This 18.3 plus another maybe a crore from leave.
+So we are expected to pay for all that is on the book even during the date of transfer as of November 21, 2025.
+So that is the only thing, but I don’t think that’s going to go without some kind of a challenge.
+So let there be some clarity, because this is all for the past period that we’re talking of — this INR18.3 crores plus another maybe INR1 crore from leave.
 So that is something that we will have to see.
-Even assuming this has to be taken, the tax etc will come up only when you have to top up the contribution.
+Even assuming this has to be taken, the tax, etc., will come up only when you have to top up the contribution.
 And we may top it up not in one go.
 We may even decide to top it over one, two, three years.
 So there is enough time on this.
-Short answer for the employee cost is this is important for the employees but not significant for the company to make any material impact on the profitability.
-So that’s the detailed explanation on that.
-The second question you asked is on the third quarter, see third quarter.
-If we had dispatched the packages that are ready it is primarily to two customers really.
-And these are large, large customers, they don’t want to mention the name because they’re also in private sector.
-So if the site had been ready and if they’d taken it the sale in the quarter would have gone up by more than 150 crore.
-So to that extent I’m not going to make it in the last quarter.
+Short answer for the employee cost is this is important for the employees, but not significant for the company to make any material impact on the profitability.
+So that’s a detailed explanation on that.

+The second question you asked is on the third quarter.
+See, third quarter, if we had dispatched the packages that are ready, it is primarily to two customers, really.
+And these are large customers.
+I don’t want to mention their name because they’re also in private sector.
+So if the site had been ready and if they’d taken it, the sale in the quarter would have gone up by more than INR150 crores.
+So to that extent, I’m not going to make it in the last quarter.
+So the last quarter is going to be, as of manufacturing dispatch, a very routine, normal fourth quarter like we would have in any other year.
+So there’s nothing big that’s going to happen.
+It’s going to be a routine, normal fourth quarter for us in this case, and we will get the numbers what we have planned.

 Ramesh Birajdar